maartene/Tennis-Refactoring-Kata/swift/TECHDEBT.md

 - result from `scoreWhenTied` can be returned directly
 - extract method to determine score when one player has an advantage or won the game into a seperate function
 - extract final `else` statement from `won` variable
+- in `scoreWithLowNumberOfPoints`, we are looping over the two players in a weird kinda way
+- convert `pointsToScore` to a local lookup table